yoshida-lab/crystallus/README.md

 [![Actions Status](https://github.com/yoshida-lab/crystallus/workflows/tests/badge.svg)](https://github.com/yoshida-lab/crystallus/actions)

 A Rust library for crystal structure generation.
-The python bindings are provided using [pyo3](https://github.com/PyO3/pyo3).
+This package is heavily developed on rust to guarantee the performance and provide a python interface to easy the use.

 ## Installation

 To install this package, you have to prepare an environment which has python development toolchain and Rust compiler toolchain.
 We support Python 3.6, 3.7, and 3.8 on macOS and Linux (**windows is not supported**).
+We highly recommend you to use [miniconda](https://docs.conda.io/en/latest/miniconda.html) and our preset conda env file (`env/environment.yml`) to build your python environment.

 1. install dev-python

-   We recommend you to use conda to build your python environment.
-We have provided you with a preset conda env file to smooth your installation.
-   Suppose we will use Python 3.7 and Rust 1.42.0-nightly 2020-03-06.
-Also, we suppose you have been installed conda and be familiar with conda commands.
+   Suppose we will use Python 3.7 and Rust 1.42.0-nightly 2020-04-10.
-   The following commands will check your conda installation, then create a new environment named `crystallus`, and install packages which are listed in our preset environment fils.
+   The following commands will check your conda installation.
+If everything is ok, then create a new environment named `crystallus` and install packages using `env/environment.yml` environment file.

    ```bash
    $> conda -V  # will return your conda version if conda installation is ok